-While Leadville had telephones even in the 1880s, telephone books like what we had in the 20th century did not appear until much later.
-After the city directories stopped, the telephone directories were a sort of replacement.
-However, not every business or residence had a telephone and therefore were not part of the directory.
+While Leadville had telephones as early as the 1880s, telephone books like those of the 20th century did not appear until much later.
+Once the city directories stopped, the telephone directories basically replaced them.
+However, not every business or residence had a telephone and therefore were not part of the phone books.
 Physical telephone books are available at the Lake County Public Library.

-The first newspapers in Lake County started in 1879.
-By 1885, Leadville had 5 newspapers.
-Several of them combined into one newspaper and formed into The Herald Democrat, which still exists today.
-Only 2 newspapers continued into the 1900s and a new one, the Twin Lakes Miner, arrived in 1902.
+The first newspapers in Lake County appeared in 1878.
+By 1885, Leadville had five newspapers.
+Several combined into one newspaper, The Herald Democrat, which still publishes weekly.
+Only two newspapers continued into the 1900s and a new one, the Twin Lakes Miner, arrived in 1902.
 These newspapers are invaluable resources for a wide variety of information.

 The Colorado Historic Newspapers Collection was constructed by the Colorado State Library and has historical newspapers scanned, searchable, and available for PDF download for most counties of Colorado.
 This database is available on their website:

 Colorado Historic Newspapers Collection

 - Leadville Daily Chronicle [and]